 3. Your periods could be heavier and crampier.
-If you had lots of bleeding and pain before you started, it’s likely your problems will return.
-But if you started as a teenager and now you’re in your late 30s or 40s, you may not go back to that kind of heavy flow.
+If you had lots of bleeding and pain before you started, it’s likely your heavy flow will return.

 4. PMS may come back, too.
 The pill, especially some formulas, helps your body level out the hormonal chaos that can make you feel depressed, anxious, and irritable.
 Without that balancing, you may start feeling moody again.

 6. Your weight may go down.
 Women who used a progestin-only type (like injections, hormonal IUDs, or pills) may have gained a few pounds, so the scale might go down when they stop using them.
-It’s unclear whether combo pills, patches, or rings lead to weight gain.
 If you want to lose weight, though, you’ll probably get more results from a better diet and more exercise than from going off your birth control.

 7. Acne and unwanted hair may return.
 The pill can correct the hormone imbalance that makes your skin break out and grow hair in unwanted places.
 But the fix is temporary: Once you stop the birth control, your hormones can get off-kilter again, bringing back those issues.

 8. You might feel friskier.
 A small number of women find that the pill drives their libido down, especially if they take some very low-dose pills.
 So a few women, about 15% in one study, may find themselves in the mood more often after they stop their birth control.